 For more information or for enrollment process details, please download the student health insurance contact sheet.

 International students must provide their health insurance policy, in English, to the International Student Advisor to ensure federal compliance.
+For more information regarding International Student Health Insurance, please contact our Director of International Student Services at 330-490-7105 or visit the International Student Services webpage.

 According to The Ohio Revised Code Section 1713.55, all students who live on campus must disclose whether they have been vaccinated against Meningococcal Disease and Hepatitis B.